White Valley Lutheran Church

 People of fearless and unyielding spirit becomes something to admire.
 Know that living here present day is no less forgiving than a century ago and us city types wouldn’t stand a chance.

 Lutheranism (a branch of Protestantism in Christianity) remains common in Germany and Scandinavian countries and has been practised in Canada since the 1600s.
 Present day it’s said there’s some 80k members in the country.
-If you’re like us and want to know more, try these two search queries (new windows): Lutheran Church History and Lutheran Church Canada
+If you’re like us and want to know more, try these two search queries (new tabs): Lutheran Church History and Lutheran Church Canada

 Until next time, we bid you goodbye and look forward to presenting our next pop-history piece…